Kong/docs.konghq.com/app/docs/0.13.x/admin-api.md

 The upstream object represents a virtual hostname and can be used to loadbalance incoming requests over multiple services (targets).
-So for example an upstream named `service.v1.xyz` with an API object created with an `upstream_url=https://service.v1.xyz/some/path`.
+So for example an upstream named `service.v1.xyz` with an Service object created with an `url=https://service.v1.xyz/some/path`.
-Requests for this API would be proxied to the targets defined within the upstream.
+Requests for this Service would be proxied to the targets defined within the upstream.

 An upstream also includes a [health checker][healthchecks], which is able to enable and disable targets based on their ability or inability to serve